ovrcome/release-notes/vr_web_app_for_standalone_headsets_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [0.17.0] - 2025-03-17 - Live Session Improvements

+### Added

+- Easier way to exit to lobby in a live session.

+### Fixed

+- Improvements to audio state synchronising between live sessions.
+- UI and navigation improvements to live session app.

 ## [0.16.0] - 2024-12-15 - TODO: title

 ### Compatibility